Reecepbcups/cosmos-spaces-automation/README.md

 - On upload, auto tweet the title, hashtags, and speakers @s
   + Link to website to view the video / audio file.
   (May require me to make a react website UGH)

+## FUTURE:
+- ability to auto download some spaces from given users (Ex: Akash, CosmosSpaces).
+Check every few hours if they have any?
+If so download.